quicwg/load-balancers/draft-duke-quic-load-balancers.md

 Servers MUST NOT generate new connection IDs using an old configuration when it has sent an Ack payload for a new configuration.

-Load balancers SHOULD not use a codepoint to represent a new configuration until it takes precautions to make sure that all connections using IDs with an old configuration at that codepoint have closed or transitioned.
+Load balancers SHOULD NOT use a codepoint to represent a new configuration until it takes precautions to make sure that all connections using IDs with an old configuration at that codepoint have closed or transitioned.
 They MAY drop connection IDs with the old configuration after a reasonable interval to